Antikillerbm/Dialogflow-to-mqtt/README.md

 Once you deploy you will get a URL: `https://us-central1-mqtttest.cloudfunctions.net/post`

-You can use this url to send a topic and payload to the MQTT:
+You can use this url as dialogflow webhook:

-`curl https://us-central1-mqtttest.cloudfunctions.net/post -d "topic=goodnight" -d "message=on" -d "key=apikey"`

-response:

-`payload posted sent!`

-You can send any topic or payload you want.

-For instance:

-`curl https://us-central1-mqtttest.cloudfunctions.net/post -d "topic=goodnight" -d "message=on" -d "key=apikey"`

 ## Contribute